hcfw007/Tetris/README.md

 # Tetris

-A teris game written in Python.
+A Tetris game written in Python.